James-Ansley/markie/README.md

 # content can be appended with .append, or prepended with .prepend
 doc.append(chapter_1)

-# Metadata can be retried and set
+# Metadata can be retrieved and set
 doc.metadata["authors"] = ["William Cook"]

 # can be pretty printed to quickly gleam the overall document structure